99MGMT Blog

 2. Provide the reason(s) for the discharge.

-Explain the discharge is due to the patient’s failure to comply - with your treatment plan, office regulations, operations, or other grievance.
+Explain the discharge is due to the patient’s failure to comply - with your treatment plan, office regulations, operations, or other grievances.
 These reasons should be presented factually and objectively.

 3. Give the patient a clear, dated deadline to find a new provider.